Guide for Contributors

-JMM is supported by the University of Arizona Library and there are no charges for publication or access.
+JMM is supported by the University of Arizona Library as a fully open access journal.
+There are no charges for publication or access.

 The online Journal of Methods and Measurement in the Social Sciences (JMM) is a scholarly, peer-reviewed journal that considers contributions to research methods, research design, measurement, and data analysis.
 JMM publishes theoretical and empirical articles, how-to articles, and Notes.

 - Full-length theoretical and empirical manuscripts focus on issues related to research methods, research design, measurement, and data analysis.
 Full- length articles may be 20 pages, single-spaced.
 Contributors should check with the Editor before submitting an unusually long manuscript.
 Because this is an online journal, there is no limit on appendices.